gustafnk/microservice-websites-site/index.md

 ## HTTP/2

 HTTP/2 is the enabler of building websites with autonomous teams, due to its multiplexing mechanism.
 We can use more JS and CSS references nowadays using HTTP/2.
-The following style of frontend architecture would not have possible with HTTP 1.1.
+The following style of frontend architecture would not have been possible with HTTP 1.1.

 HTTP/2 implementations multiplex AJAX requests as well, making Client Side Includes more viable than before.

 You need to respect that some users still use HTTP 1.1.
 However, they're not that many, they're getting fewer and fewer, and most of them are on desktop devices and have good network connections.

 ## Constraints

 ### Mobile performance

 - Mobile performance is increasingly important...
 - ...therefore, client-side JS diversity is *not* viable or wanted (regardless of Custom Elements, Web Assembly, AST-on-the-wire, etc)